microsoft/PartsUnlimitedMRP/docs/_posts/2016-08-19-fund-10-Oth-prereq.md

 **5.** Logon on the jenkins master with the credentials that you have just created in step 4.

+* Username = jenkins
+* Password = Passw0rd

 **6.** Navigate to the "Configure System" page:

 ```
 http://fqdn_of_your_jenkinsmaster:8080/configure
 ```
 Look for the Jenkins URL field and type the URL of your Jenkins master: http://fqdn_of_your_jenkinsmaster:8080/

+**NOTE:** the URL may already be here but type it again and save to ensure the proper completion of the rest of the lab.

 ![Jenkins URL](<../assets/jenkins/jenkins_url.png>)